jgm/pandoc/man/man1/pandoc.1.md

 the user documentation.
 If standard markdown syntax is desired, the `--strict` option may be used.

-Pandoc uses the UTF-8 character encoding for both input and output.
+Pandoc uses the UTF-8 character encoding for both input and output (unless compiled with GHC 6.12 or higher, in which case it uses the local encoding).
 If your local character encoding is not UTF-8, you should pipe input and output through `iconv`:

     iconv -t utf-8 input.txt | pandoc | iconv -f utf-8